Canned Laughter (TV programme): Act 1

 The episode begins with Robert Box sleeping.
 He rises by the tune of a disco tune playing on his radio alarm, and then shines by the radio station jingle (leading to a clichéd advert for a deliberately unidentified product).
 He then heads to the mirror as he tries to figure out how to ask one woman colleague on a date.
-As the radio begins to play "Mr. Blue Sky" by ELO, the scene turns to Dave Perry who announces to a neighbour that he has his first major gig at a "swish (posh) restaurant" in Camden Town.
-Said neighbour, Mrs. Nolan has been sued for divorce by her husband after 45 years of marriage.
+As the radio begins to play "Mr. Blue Sky" by ELO, the scene turns to Dave Perry who announces to neighbour Mrs. Nolan that he has his first major gig at a "swish (posh) restaurant" in Camden Town.
+Mrs. Nolan has been sued for divorce by her husband after 45 years of marriage.

 Still at home, Robert shaves in a rather awkward fashion.
 He then finds out he's late for work and eats a spoonful of instant coffee and one of sugar, and takes a sip of cream and one of water, and finally shakes himself up before leaving his flat.
 Meanwhile, Perry takes a bus to Sloane Square, where a sarcastic bus conductor proceeds to take a slice off a pound bill since Dave just had 15 pence instead of the 16p the conductor charged him, disbelieving the fact that Perry was in fact a comedian.

-The scene then turns again to Box, who is shown running to work, tripping with a "Help the Blind" sign in the process.
-At work, Mr. Marshall has refused the whole office a pay increase in light of most workers chain-smoking (A co-worker then hides a cigarette on one of Robert's pockets).
+The scene turns again to Box, who is shown tripping over a "Help the Blind" sign as he's hurrying to work.
+When he gets here, Mr. Marshall has refused the whole office a pay increase because most of the workers chain-smoke.
+(A co-worker then hides a cigarette in one of Robert's pockets).
 After the meeting, Box summons up the courage to ask Lorraine (Sue Holderness) on the date.
-The act ends with Robert's coat getting on fire because of the cigarette, with "Smoke Gets in Your Eyes" on the background.
+The act ends with the cigarette setting Robert's coat on fire, with "Smoke Gets in Your Eyes" in the background.